 Previously the only cost to customers was inconvenience and disappointment.
 Now product returns come with another price to pay, especially in the fashion industry where returns can be highest.
 We are seeing retailers increasingly abandon free returns as part of a revamp of policies that are also seeing shorter return windows.

 According to a recent report by Parcelab, 1 in four of the UK’s biggest online brands are now charging for online returns, at an average of £3.53 per return, although returns to stores generally remain free.
 Zara hit the headlines in May when it was revealed it was charging £1.95 for returns, following in the footsteps of Uniqlo and Next.
-Analysts at the time said more retailers were likely to follow and sure enough by July fashion retailer Boohoo, which had previously blamed a rise in returns for a subsequent slump in profits, had also introduced a charge.
-Meanwhile, in September fashion retailer H&M revealed it would test fees for online returns in some of its markets to gauge customer reaction.
+Analysts at the time said more retailers were likely to follow and sure enough, by July fashion retailer Boohoo, which had previously blamed a rise in returns for a subsequent slump in profits, had also introduced a charge.
+Meanwhile, in September, fashion retailer H&M revealed it would test fees for online returns in some of its markets to gauge customer reaction.

 Although introduced in the fashion sector, where returns rates are the highest, this trend of charging for online returns is something we are likely to see more of as retailers seek to make customers think twice about their returns habits.
-Christmas 2022 may well prove to be the litmus test for whether more brands begin charging for online returns in 2023.
+Christmas 2022 may be the litmus test for whether more brands begin charging for online returns in 2023.

-Alternatively, by incorporating review information into your social proof messaging strategy you can help consumers understand how what they are buying is rated by other customers or whether it’s true to fit.
+Alternatively, by incorporating review information into your social proof messaging strategy, you can help consumers understand how what they are buying is rated by other customers or whether it’s true to fit.

 By adding social proof messaging to your product recommendations with social proof recommendations you can also help the gift buyer who really doesn’t have a clue.
-Such recommendations allow of-the-moment product discoveries that are related to market trends – ensuring the products your customers discover are more relevant to them and their gift recipients.
+Such recommendations allow of-the-moment product discoveries related to market trends – ensuring the products your customers discover are more relevant to them and their gift recipients.